Start/Evaluate

 • If it seems difficult because it is unlikely, we can ask ourselves what we can do differently on the next try.

-In my understanding, the most counterproductive aspect of the meaning that someone has for the concept of difficult is when that meaning is static, that is, the references are memorized, memorized: playing an instrument is difficult, climbing a mountain is difficult, getting certain things from the father is difficult.
-Associated with the non-awareness of relativity, the person will miss many opportunities.
+In my understanding, the most counterproductive aspect of the meaning that someone has for the concept of difficult is when that meaning is static, that is, the references are memorized, memorized: playing an instrument is difficult, climbing a mountain is difficult, getting certain things from their father is difficult.
+Associated with the non-awareness of its relativity, the person will miss many opportunities.

 A general principle to make things easier